Audio overlay in videos: A step-by-step guide

 38 ]

 Here, in the above payload, we can see that there are multiple JSON objects in the list of imposeTracks.
 Each json object has its own URL, start and end times.
+This helps in easy audio overlay onto any video asset with customizable options.

 Save Time with Video Search